owl352/pshenmic-dpp-doc/IdentityPublicKey.md

 You can create `IdentityPublicKeyWASM` via constructor and `fromBytes`

-If you want to create PublicKey from bytes, you need to use serialized to bytes Document from `rs-dpp` or `pshenmic-dpp`
+If you want to create `IdentityPublicKey` from bytes, you need to use serialized to bytes `IdentityPublicKey` from `rs-dpp` or `pshenmic-dpp`
 ___

 ## Navigation